sos-paw/BmiCalc/ReadMe.md

 ## Technologies
 Project is created with:
-* Kotlin
+* C#

 ## Project Status
 Project is: complete.

 ## Setup
-To run this project just copy and paste project to your project files in Kotlin.
+To run this project just copy and paste project to your project files in c#.
-It was created in Android Studio.
+It was created in Visual Studio.

 ## License
 This project is open source.